sleeyax/sleeyax/README.md

 ## :question: About Me
 I'm a Full Stack Software Engineer who loves to both break and build the web.
 Ever since I started programming I've had a particular interest in web scraping, automation, bots and security for which I've grown an expertise.
-The other side of me loves to develop web applications.

-Besides my main occupation, I'm interested in other fields such as (but not limited to) cross-platform mobile app development, reverse engineering, GNU/Linux, Containers, DevOps and cloud native computing.
+Besides my main occupation as a full stack web developer, I'm interested in a wide range of other fields such as (but not limited to) cross-platform mobile app development, reverse engineering, GNU/Linux, Containers, DevOps and cloud native computing.

 If you'd like to **hire me** or if you're **looking for a partner** for your next project, check out [my socials](#Socials) and shoot me a DM.